 For example, if the exchange rate between the U.S. dollar (USD) and the euro (EUR) is 1.20, 1 USD can be exchanged for 1.20 EUR.

-These currency exchange rates are expressed in pairs, showing the value of one currency against another.
+These currency exchange rates are expressed in pairs, indicating the value of one currency in terms of another.

 Types of FX Rates